FrederikRogalski/compose-update/README.md

   --help                Show this message and exit.
 ```

-By default the script gets run by the python interpreter located in `usr/bin/python3`.
+By default the script gets run by the python interpreter `python3`.

 If you want to run the script with a different python interpreter you can just call it as you would normaly with the interpreter.
 ```